Bengali language: Writing system

-Bengali-Assamese script is an abugida, a script with letters for consonants, diacritics for vowels, and in which an inherent vowel (অ ô) is assumed for consonants if no vowel is marked.
+The Bengali-Assamese script is an abugida, a script with letters for consonants, with diacritics for vowels, and in which an inherent vowel (অ ô) is assumed for consonants if no vowel is marked.
 The Bengali alphabet is used throughout Bangladesh and eastern India (Assam, West Bengal, Tripura).
 The Bengali alphabet is believed to have evolved from a modified Brahmic script around 1000 CE (or 10th–11th century).
 It is a cursive script with eleven graphemes or signs denoting nine vowels and two diphthongs, and thirty-nine graphemes representing consonants and other modifiers.
 There are no distinct upper and lower case letter forms.
 The letters run from left to right and spaces are used to separate orthographic words.
 Bengali script has a distinctive horizontal line running along the tops of the graphemes that links them together called মাত্রা matra.

 Since the Bengali script is an abugida, its consonant graphemes usually do not represent phonetic segments, but carry an "inherent" vowel and thus are syllabic in nature.
 The inherent vowel is usually a back vowel, either [ɔ] as in মত [mɔt] "opinion" or [o], as in মন [mon] "mind", with variants like the more open [ɒ].
 To emphatically represent a consonant sound without any inherent vowel attached to it, a special diacritic, called the hôsôntô (্), may be added below the basic consonant grapheme (as in ম্ [m]).
-This diacritic, however, is not common, and is chiefly employed as a guide to pronunciation.
+This diacritic, however, is not common and is chiefly employed as a guide to pronunciation.
 The abugida nature of Bengali consonant graphemes is not consistent, however.
 Often, syllable-final consonant graphemes, though not marked by a hôsôntô, may carry no inherent vowel sound (as in the final ন in মন [mon] or the medial ম in গামলা [ɡamla]).